Automox Remote Tools with Splashtop – Full User Guide

 - Accessing Splashtop RMM App download links

-Contains persistent configuration options that control Remote Control behavior for the device, including end-user consent requirements.
+Settings — Contains persistent configuration options that control Remote Tools behavior for the device, including end-user consent requirements.

 Installing the "Splashtop For RMM" App

-Before starting a remote session, administrators must install the "Splashtop For RMM" App (Splashtop RMM App).
+Before starting any Remote Tools session, administrators must install the "Splashtop For RMM" App (Splashtop RMM App).

 Installation Flow